 Overall, our research covers a wide scope of topics including chemistry, condensed matter physics, nanotechnology and bioengineering to reveal the underlying organization and design rules for active soft matter at the frontiers of materials science.
 Hope to see the most up-to-date progress of our research?
-Come and join our weekly group meetings starting from 1:00 pm every Wednesday at Room 202 at MRL!
+Come and join our weekly group meetings starting from 2:00 pm every Tuesday at Room 1003 at MRL (Supercon)!
 See the group meeting schedule here.

 Advanced mesoscopic assembly